AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace/MentalIllnessesHistory.md

 At this point, I fucking rejected the offer to watch my schizophrenic younger brother in midnight out of anger.
 I then told my parents that is their problem since they did not fix my mental illness problem early hence I have no interest in helping them out.
 They can go fuck themselves taking care of my younger brother and stress about it.

 I also amped my complaints about my father's statements of driving license revocation and stigmatization in jobs on top of this hypocritical treatment to my 2nd youngest brother.
+I also requested for all of his sources regarding the license revocation.
+ALL OF IT.

+UNITL TO THIS DAY, HE HAVE NOT GIVEN A SINGLE SOURCE OF SUCH LICENSE REVOCATION POLICY.
+NOT EVEN THE ONES FROM SOCIAL MEDIAS.
+I GAVE LOTS OF TIME FOR HIM TO ACTUALLY TO COLLECT IT.
+HE HAD PRODUCED NONE OF IT UNTIL THIS DAY.

 Eventually, father immediately enforced his kicking out decision.
 However, They would put me to my parents' unoccupied second house in a condominium that my parents recently bought in Cyberjaya instead of the train station that they previously offered to me.
 The German government intervention against my parents for my 2nd youngest brother may have strongly played a part here.
 Not to mention, I did cite to them the criminal law for a section of child neglect involving lack of medical care, but unsure if that also plays a role as well.